Steven-Howe/picoCTF2021/README.md

 Doing this brought up a dialog box to download the file, which I did.
 I then used `cat` to examine the contents of the file and at the very end was the flag.
 I then took this flag and entered it into the original form on the webpage and it returned `Correct!`.

 Flag: `picoCTF{8857462f9e30faae4d037e5e25fee1ce}`

-### Who are you?

-`Let me in.
-Let me iiiiiiinnnnnnnnnnnnnnnnnnnn http://mercury.picoctf.net:38322/`

-When going to the site we are greeted by a message stating `Only people who use the official PicoBrowser are allowed on this site!`.

 ## Reverse Engineering